By Fahd Rafiq

 Outlines

 First, handing out lecture outlines can provide the structure often credited to PowerPoint slides.
-Lecture outlines illustration of a notebook can help students and the instructor in not digressing, too often, from the topic.
+Lecture outlines can help students and the instructor in not digressing, too often, from the topic.
 Lecture outlines should be thoughtfully prepared and should consider the level and goal of the course being taught.
 Outlines should not have too much detail, allowing students to fill in by listening to the lecture and paying attention to the discussion.

 Research supports the option of using traditional teaching techniques by writing the basic outline and key concepts on the board prior to start of class (Lang, 2016).
 But for large introductory level courses, outline handouts serves the same purpose.
 Most studies show support for PowerPoint presentations by students for aesthetic reasons (Apperson et al., 2008) and because of the structure they afford (Susskind, 2004).
 Outlines complement PowerPoint lectures by allowing students to add their own notes to the slideshow.